qorix-group/process_description/process/process_areas/quality_management/quality_getstrt.rst

 * Create/Maintain Quality Management Plan
 * Verify/Approve Platform Release
 * Execute Platform Process Audit
-* Execute Feature Process Conformance Checks
+* Execute Execute Feature Contribution Conformance Checks
 * Execute Feature Work Product Reviews

-For open issues the issue traking system is used to track the issues and to ensure that they are resolved in time.
+For open issues the issue tracking system is used to track the issues and to ensure that they are resolved in time.
 The issue tracking system is defined in the :need:`wp__issue_track_system`.